odebeir/info-h-500/docs/Introduction/02/02-Image_sensors.md

 * linear: typically used when the sensor is translated (flatbed scanner, but also bank note scanner, satellite, photo finish)
 * rectangular: almost every other camera

-In order to move charges along the dimensions of the CCD sensor, charges are moved along each image line, a perpendicular buffer is the used to discharge all these pixels in column into an amplifier that transform each charge into a voltage.
+In order to move charges along the dimensions of the CCD sensor, charges are moved along each image line, a perpendicular buffer is then used to discharge all these pixels in column into an amplifier that transform each charge into a voltage.
 The voltage is then converted by an ADC circuit.

 Because all the pixels charges are compared using the same circuit, the CCD sensor provide a very constant specification on the complete sensor.
 The other main advantage of the sensor is the coverage factor of the sensor (the ratio between the sensor surface and the total pixel surface), almost the surface is devoted to light acquisition (no extra circuitry needed).